lessthantrue/nes-centipede/README.md

 CENTIPEDE NES
 =============

-This is a port of the arcade game "Centipede" to the Nintendo Entertainment System (NES)
+This is a port of the arcade game "Centipede" to the Nintendo Entertainment System (NES).
+A demo is available at https://lessthantrue.github.io/nes-centipede/

 Built off of the Nrom Template by Pinobatch (https://github.com/pinobatch/nrom-template).
 Most of the information in this README is copied directly from there.